 What’s more, one particular study saw nearly half of the people following a vegan diet, lowering their dosage of blood-sugar-reducing medication.
 On the other hand, only 26% of people attempting to follow an ADA diet (American Diabetes Association) saw the same results.

-If the vegan diet is something you’re interested in, and you want to do it properly, come and see us!
+If you feel like the benefits of the vegan diet will improve your health and you want advice on how to tackle it properly, come and see us!